-DT A data.table representing genomic regions.

-start A string representing the name of the start column.

-end A string representing the name of the end column.

-strand A string representing the name of the strand column.

-name A string representing the name of the name column.

-metaCols A string representing the name of the metadata column(s) to include in the returned GRanges object.
+DT A data.table representing genomic regions. chr A string representing the chromosome column. start A string representing the name of the start column. end A string representing the name of the end column. strand A string representing the name of the strand column. name A string representing the name of the name column. metaCols A string representing the name of the metadata column(s) to include in the re- turned GRanges object.